seaside1/omatic/README.md

 ## Power values
 The binding is dependent on receiving power values, that is done by specifying an item name in the configuration for the Power values.
-The Item must be a Numeric item.
+The Item must be either a Numeric item or a Switch item (for static power consumption monitoring).

 ## Measured Energy vs Estimated Energy
 The binding can estimate the energy used by the state machine.
 This is an estimation that can be improved.
 Basically it will